SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 * all zoom 14 `historic=` tags (`battlefield` etc. - here the area is written out as `landuse=historic` and the centroid as e.g. `historic=battlefield`)
 * zoom 14 `tourism` tags `hotel` and `motel`.
 * zoom 14 `leisure` tag `leisurenonspecific`.
+* zoom 14 many `shop` tags (the vast majority with a usage of at least tens in UK/IE, and some others).

 from "land2: